jonathanericksen/Party_Tweets/README.md

 - Word Vectorization using Word2Vec
 - Sentiment analysis with TextBlob
-- Tweet classification with LSTM and GRU ANNs
+- Tweet classification with LSTM and GRU neural networks

 Below is a summary of the project's intent and findings: